 Major, Minor & Emphasis

 - The Computer Science Emphasis focuses on the fundamental practical and theoretical foundations of computer science.
 It is particularly appropriate for students who want to develop scientific and technical infrastructure software such as compilers, operating systems, and computer graphics.
 It is also the emphasis that offers the most comprehensive preparation for students who are considering a graduate degree in computer science after finishing the major at UW Oshkosh.
 This emphasis requires some additional math and computer science theory courses.
-It is the only one of the three emphases that is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 150, Baltimore, MD 21202-4012, phone: (410) 347-7700.
+It is the only one of the two emphases that is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 150, Baltimore, MD 21202-4012, phone: (410) 347-7700.

 Much of the information about the major on these pages has been collected into an Advisement Bulletin, which you may download and use to help in planning your schedule and making sure that you are meeting all of the major requirements.
 Hard copies of this bulletin are also available at the departmental office.
 You should also feel free to make an appointment with your faculty advisor or the department chair if you have advising questions.